|Location:||University Centre at Blackburn College|

 |Term Dates:||View term dates|

-This one year, full-time, BA (Hons) Hospitality Management (Top Up) degree is for those students who have successfully completed the Foundation Degrees in either Hospitality Management or Hospitality Management (Events Management) at University Centre at Blackburn College.
+This one year, full-time, BA (Hons) Hospitality Management (Top Up) degree is for those students who have successfully completed the Foundation Degree in either Hospitality Management or Hospitality Management (Events Management) at the University Centre at Blackburn College.
 You will study subjects such as: Implementing Strategy and Managing Change, Strategic Market and Product Development in the Hospitality Industry and The Service Encounter, Hospitality Human Resource Management as well as completing a dissertation.

 Students progressing from FdA Hospitality Management (Events Management) will be able to specialise in Events Management within the dissertation module.
 Students studying the BA (Hons) Top Up degree in Hospitality Management will be given excellent tutorial support which will guide the student through the programme of study.

 The British Hospitality Association recognises the need for formal qualifications within hospitality management and as such students can use this resource when studying for the BA (Hons) Top Up degree in Hospitality Management.
 This support, combined with tutorial support through lectures, seminars, guest lectures, behind the scenes visits to hospitality establishments and residential stays, students will gain experience in a variety of specialisms within the industry.

 This one year Top-Up degree has a broad syllabus encompassing a mixture of practical and theoretical modules in the areas of hospitality management, hospitality operations and conference and event management.
 This programme is designed to provide graduates with the range of skills and knowledge required for management positions in the largest sector of employment in the UK.
 These skills enable graduates to develop into senior managers in a wide range of areas including employment in hotels, restaurants, licensed retail management, personnel and marketing in hospitality.